-Doug Melville 5th Generation Innovator, Leader and Change Agent | Global Diversity & Business Leader
+Doug Melville 5th Generation Innovator, Leader and Change Agent | Global Culture & Business Leader | AI Expert

 About the Author

-In his personal time Melville works across the public sector – from West Point to the Air Force Academy – to recognize the accomplishments and achievements of his family and diverse trailblazers.
+In his personal time, Doug Melville works across the public sector – from West Point to the Air Force Academy – to recognize the accomplishments and achievements of his family and diverse trailblazers.
+Born in Connecticut, he has traveled to 75 countries to better understand cultural differences and business through the lens of diversity, equity and inclusion.
+He is an alum of Syracuse University.

 Suggested Topics